2025 Canary CREST Program Projects

 Ultrasound molecular imaging (UMI) is a promising tool that can provide noninvasive, non-ionizing, real-time, freehand breast cancer tumor assessment at the point of care.
 UMI uses targeted ultrasound contrast agents (UCAs) to differentiate between benign and malignant lesions and has the potential to reduce false positive rates and overdiagnosis.
 However, poor UMI image quality has led researchers to trade the benefits of real-time and freehand imaging for better image quality, resulting in longer exam times, higher UCA dosage, and potentially missed targets.

-This project focuses on ultrasound molecular imaging for early cancer detection.
-This project is multidisciplinary, involving concepts in ultrasound image reconstruction, data/computer science, microbubble formulation, preclinical cancer models, cancer biomarkers, and protein engineering.
-In this project, we are developing a high-sensitivity, high-specificity, ultrasound molecular imaging system that involves real-time non-destructive imaging of targeted microbubbles and the development of clinically viable B7-H3 and PD-L1 targeted microbubbles for cancer detection.
-Technical developments on the imaging side include developing a deep learning models to reconstruct molecular imaging signals from noisy raw ultrasound data.
+#1: This project is multidisciplinary, involving concepts in ultrasound image reconstruction, data/computer science, microbubble formulation, preclinical cancer models, cancer biomarkers, and protein engineering.
+In this project, we are developing a high-sensitivity, high-specificity, ultrasound molecular imaging system that involves real-time non-destructive imaging of targeted microbubbles.
 The student may be involved in technical tasks such as developing, programming, or executing large-scale physics simulations of ultrasound imaging of cancer-bound microbubbles, developing deep learning models to reconstruct ultrasound molecular images from raw ultrasound data, and perform imaging of preclinical models of breast or kidney cancer.
 Computer programming skills (e.g., Python, MATLAB, or julia) are a prerequisite for technical aspects to this project.
 Students may also engage in microbubble fabrication and design, involving the use of microfluidics systems, protein engineering, phantom fabrication, and other chemistry or life science laboratory skills.

 Lab Profile: http://med.stanford.edu/ultrasound